eway-crm/triggers/TriggerDefinition/ScheduledAtTime/README.md

   </Triggers>
 </TriggersConfiguration>
 ```
 In this example we can see that the trigger definition is set to `When="ScheduledAtTime"`.
 That makes the trigger activate at specified time.
 The time is specified by action criteria.

+## Action criteria

+### Time
+ This criteria defines starting time for the trigger.
+The time format is h/m/s.
+The trigger will activate at the set time, relative to 00:00.
+Here we have this value set to 00:40:00 (40 minutes after midnight).
+That means, if you set the trigger to "active" at time 00:39, it will activate in the next minute.
+However if you set it to "active" at 00:41, it will activate after 23 hours and 59 minutes.
+Take notice, that the time which the trigger checks is time on your server.

+### Repeat
-You define "Time" in h/m/s format in relation to midnight.
-Next you set "Repeat", that determines that your trigger will activate repeatedly.
+Repeat determines your trigger will activate repeatedly.
 Here we have `Value="d"`, which means it will repeat every day.
-Next is "IterationCount".
+In this case each day at 0:40.
+This criteria can have following values:
+"d" for daily
+"wd" for daily but only on week days
+"w" for weekly
+"m" for monthly
+"y" for yearly

+### Iteration count
 Iteration is number of times that the trigger will activate within the chosen "Repeat" period.
+Its value is number, which should not be greater than how many times the specified frequency can fit into the repeat period.
+In this case the value is 23, so the trigger will activate each day  23 times .

+### Frequency
-And lastly "Frequency".
-That is time after which the next iteration will start.
-Acoarding to our example, this trigger will activate in 00:40 and will activate 23 times in a day, each activation 60 minutes after the last one.
+This is time after which the next iteration will start.
+It value is given in minutes.
+In this case we set it to 60, so the trigger will activate daily, 23 times after 60 minutes.

+Configuration in this example will work this way.
+Each day at 00:40 and than subsequently after 60 minutes again and again.
+This cycle will repeat every day and should ensure activating the specified executable/procedure each hour the trigger is active.